mhaack/mh-site/content/posts/2024-08-28-zigbee-temperature-and-humidity-sensors-a-comprehensive-comparison.md

 2. **[Aqara Temperature and Humidity Sensor](https://www.aqara.com/en/product/temperature-humidity-sensor/) (Old Version)**: An established sensor that has been a favorite in the smart home community for its reliability and ease of use.
 3. **[Aqara Temperature and Humidity Sensor T1](https://www.aqara.com/en/temperature-and-humidity-sensor-t1) (New Version)**: The upgraded version of the Aqara sensor, offering improved features and compatibility.
 4. **[NOUS E5 ZigBee Smart Temperature and Humidity Sensor](https://nous.technology/product/smart-humidity-temperature-sensor-nous-e5-zigbee.html)**: A lesser-known brand that promises high accuracy and seamless integration.
-5. **[OWON Zigbee Remote Temperature Probe on Cable](https://www.domadoo.fr/en/devices/5998-owon-zigbee-connected-outdoor-temperature-sensor-with-probe.html?domid=14)**: A unique sensor with a remote probe, designed for more specialized applications where precise placement is necessary.
+5. **[OWON Zigbee with Remote Temperature Probe on Cable](https://www.domadoo.fr/en/devices/5998-owon-zigbee-connected-outdoor-temperature-sensor-with-probe.html?domid=14)**: A unique sensor with a remote probe, designed for more specialized applications where precise placement is necessary.

 I have selected sensors that are relatively easy to buy in Europe.
 They should also be easy to get in America and elsewhere.
 Therefore I avoided any Tuya sensor and clone.
 They are often only available via direct import from China and the sensors specs are often not clear.